firecmsco/firecms/website/docs/recipes/recipes_index.md

 then render using SSR (server side rendering) with a tool like next.js for blazing fast performance and SEO.

-We will also show how to build a **role system**, that allows certain users to perform operations in collections or not.
+In one of the recipes we show you how to add custom logic to copy entities from one collection to another.

 Another usual problem is handling **localizations**, so we show you how to create a data structure that works both for developers and content